joelpmichael/PCAL6534EV-breakout/README.md

 ![3D rendering of PCAL6534EV breakout board front side](PCAL6534EV-breakout-render-front.png)![3D rendering of PCAL6534EV breakout board back side](PCAL6534EV-breakout-render-back.png)

 This is a breakout board for the [NXP PCAL6534EV I2C GPIO expander](https://www.nxp.com/products/interfaces/ic-spi-i3c-interface-devices/general-purpose-i-o-gpio/ultra-low-voltage-level-translating-34-bit-ic-bus-smbus-i-o-expander:PCAL6534).
 The board breaks out 32 out of the possible 34 GPIO pins, with 26 of the 32 GPIO pins arranged in a DIP-style layout at 12.7mm column spacing which is perfect for breadboard or protoboard use.
 There is also a [SparkFun QWIIC-compatible connector](https://www.sparkfun.com/qwiic), for easy connection to other QWIIC-compatible boards.
-Unfortunately, there just isn't enough room for any mounting holes but attaching to breadboard or protoboard provides an alternative strong and secure mounting option.

 ## Why?